Deploy Vector in your clusters to receive data from all your systems.

 block.
 This will ensure back pressure flows upstream to your pub-sub system, where durable buffering should occur.

 - Enable end-to-end acknowledgements for your Vector pub-sub source (i.e., the

 kafkasource) to ensure data is persisted downstream before removing the data from your pub-sub systems.

 Because Vector can deployed anywhere in your infrastructure, it offers a unique approach to global aggregation.
 Aggregation can be tiered, allowing local aggregators to reduce data before forwarding to your global aggregators.

 This eliminates the need to deploy a single monolith aggregator, creating an unnecessary single point of failure.
 Therefore, global aggregation should be limited to use cases that can reduce data, such as computing global histograms.

 - Limit global aggregation to tasks that can reduce data, such as computing global histograms.
 Never send all data to your global aggregators.

 - Continue to use your local aggregators to process and deliver most data.
 Never introduce a single point of failure.

 For easy setup and maintenance of this architecture, consider the Vector’s discussions or chat.
 These are free best effort channels.
 For enterprise needs, consider Datadog Observability Pipelines, which comes with enterprise-level support.
-In addition, we offer Datadog Premier Support Services for expert architectural guidance.
-Contact us for more information.
+Read more about that product here.